Last Updated: Nov 24, 2021

 |Free Trial||2 Days 20 GB|

 Newsguy has been around for a long time, but their offerings don’t really seem to have kept pace with the times.
-While web access to USENET and email is available from this provider, we feel that our readers would do well to spend their money elsewhere.
+Based on their website, no changes or updates have been made on their service, featured and on their site itself since 2016.
+And while web access to USENET and email is available from this Usenet service provider, we feel that our readers would do well to spend their money elsewhere.

 - SSL (Privacy Protection)